mutopsy/coglyphr/README.md

-# coglyphr: Compute the Center of Gravity of Glyphs from Image Data
+# coglyphr: Compute Glyph Centers of Gravity from Image Data

 ## Overview